 Business Casual that Works

-Let’s put down an easy list of the most appropriate business casual pieces you might want to wear to the office.
+Let’s make an easy list of the most appropriate business casual pieces you might want to wear to the office.

 - Business Casual Tops: shirts, blouses, sleeveless tops (not spaghetti straps), blazers, elegant sweaters,